wassimMin/File-management-system/README.md

 File Management System coded in C , file operations :
-Create File: Implement the functionality to create a new file in the file system.
-Open File: Implement the functionality to open an existing file for reading or writing.
+Create File: Implement the functionality to create a new file in the file system. '\n' Open File: Implement the functionality to open an existing file for reading or writing.
 Read from File: Implement the functionality to read data from an open file.
 Write to File: Implement the functionality to write data to an open file.